geonaomi/PINNFlow/docs/examples.md

 # Examples

 This is some example code to find the horizontal flow at the CMB in a region underneath the Atlantic.
-This code is also available as a Jupyter notebook or a <a href="https://github.com/geonaomi/PINNFlow/blob/main/examples/PINNFlow_example.py"> Python Script</a>.
+This code is also available as a <a href="https://github.com/geonaomi/PINNFlow/blob/main/examples/Example.ipynb"> Jupyter Notebook</a> or a <a href="https://github.com/geonaomi/PINNFlow/blob/main/examples/PINNFlow_example.py"> Python Script</a>.

 ### Import Modules